logzio/logz-docs/_source/user-guide/alerts/correlated-alert.md

   - shalper
 ---

-Some situations are best captured by correlating events captured by different logs.
-These events may occur simultaneously or occur in sequence.
+Some incidents are best detected by a sequence of logs detected by different logs, these may be different log types, log fields, or even accounts.

+For example: a deployment on a particular microservice, coinciding with an error on another environment.
+In this case, 2 separate events can be correlated to trigger an alert.

-Correlated events are instrumental for reducing false-positives.
+Correlated alerts are instrumental for reducing false-positives.
 By defining a more specific use case that contains 2 scenarios, the trigger can be more sensitive and reduce unwanted noise.

 #### Configuring a correlated alert
 {:.no_toc}